Limine-Bootloader/limine-protocol/PROTOCOL.md

 ## Limine Requests Section

 > [!WARNING]
-> This behaviour is deprecated and removed as of base protocol revision 1
+> This behaviour is deprecated and removed as of base revision 1

 For executables requesting deprecated base revision 0, if the executable file contains a `.limine_reqs` section, the bootloader